-We do check the statistics on this blog daily and hardly a day passes that we don’t receive at least 2 – 4 web searches for themes like “Racism in Panama,” “Are Panamanian people racist?”, “Are all people in Panama black,” etc., etc. The issue of Panamanian racism seems to be a well known fact internationally and it just goes to show
+We do check the statistics on this blog daily and hardly a day passes that we don’t receive at least 2 – 4 web searches for themes like “Racism in Panama,” “Are Panamanian people racist?”, “Are all people in Panama black,” etc., etc. The issue of Panamanian racism seems to be a well known fact internationally.

 Lately, one of our Facebook friends, Alex Hardy, published an article, How to Be Blackety Black in Panama, Part One, on his blog thecoloredboy.com.
 The young man is living here in Panama and has already made some very accurate as well as funny observations about the whole issue of racism in Panama.
 He is a gifted writer and has very graciously consented for us to re-print it on this blog as well as on Rapsodia Antillana (translated into Spanish).
 We wanted to share it with you, our valued followers.
 Read it and enjoy and also pay his blog a visit; he has a lot of insightful things to say about the rest of Latin America.